Something new? Well, actually it is quite old, aka, skin-contact wines. Made by small, dedicated producers, their fame is spreading.

 I love skin-contact wines!
 They offer something different in terms of the experience of the wine.
 They can be wholesome and nourishing, whilst unveiling textural complexity and subtle tonal shifts.

-Orange wines are named so because of their colour rather than their contents.
-They are white wines made using the same principles and methods as red wines.
-The skins are left on, producing tannins and leaving the wine spicier, herbier and drier than most.
+Orange wines are named because of their colour, not their contents.
+They are made with the same principles and methods as red wine, but are actually white.
+The wine is spicier, herbier and drier than most.

-Interestingly, if you taste the wines blind and at different temperatures you may mistake them for red wine, likely because of the methods used to brew them.
+Interestingly, if you taste the wine blind and at different temperatures you may mistake them for red wine, likely because of the methods used to brew them.

-Skin-contact wines may be made in various ways.
+You can make in skin-contact wine various ways.
 Some growers will destem the grapes, whilst others prefer to use whole bunches.
-Some vinify in a slow oxidative fashion, others use carbonic maceration.
-Oak, clay or cement are preferred mediums to ferment and age.
+Some vinify in a slow oxidative fashion, whilst others use carbonic maceration.
+They use oak, clay or cement to ferment and age the wine.
 Macerations may range anywhere from three days to two years!

-We stock quite a few orange wines here at The Bull and do two by the glass for you to try.
+We do stock some orange wine here at The Bull and offer two by the glass for you to try.